On the problem of Molluzzo for the modulus 4: A weaker version of the problem

 The picture is brighter here.
 Indeed, the first author has shown in \cite{Ch0, Ch1, Ch2} that, \textit{for each odd modulus $m$, there are infinitely many balanced Steinhaus triangles in $\Z{m}$}.
 Thus, the weak Molluzzo problem is affirmatively solved for all odd $m$, for $m=2$ and here for $m=4$.
 On the other hand, it is widely open for all even moduli $m \ge 6$.

-Somewhat similarly to the Hadamard conjecture, the nature of the problem seems to lie less in the rarity of the solutions than in the difficulty of pinpointing easy-to-describe ones.
+Somewhat similarly to the conjecture on the existence of Hadamard matrices of every order divisible by 4, the nature of the problem seems to lie less in the rarity of the solutions than in the difficulty of pinpointing easy-to-describe ones.
 For instance, in $\Z{6}$, there are exactly 94648 sequences of length 12 yielding a balanced Steinhaus triangle; up to automorphisms, they still total 23662 classes.

 We note, finally, that all known solutions so far are by explicit constructions.
 However, the possibility of future nonconstructive existence results cannot be ruled out, for instance with the polynomial method of Alon-Tarsi.